MatteoDeBenedetti/Orbits-Simulator/README.md

 ## Orbits Simulator

-The objective of this project is to create a 2D orbits simulator in Unity
+The objective of this project is to create a 2D orbits simulator in the Unity Game Engine

 It shows the spacecraft in orbit around a primary body (Earth) and a trace of its orbit.
 In the top right the user can select a time multiplier to speed up the time of the simulation up to 100x